Protective Wear (PPE) Inspection - Gowns

 HCW PPE may include gowns, respirators, face masks, gloves, eye protection, face shields, and head and shoe coverings.
 Important research has been conducted in certain areas, such as respirators and protective masks, but studies in other areas, particularly gowns, are scarce.

 A gown is a personal protective garment intended to be worn by health care personnel during surgical procedures to protect both the patient and health care personnel from the transfer of microorganisms, body fluids, and particulate matter.
-Prevent from skin to skin contact which caused disease.
+Prevent skin-to-skin contact which causes disease.

-Gowns are designed to protect torso of healthcare providers from exposure to virus.How RSJ support you?
+Gowns are designed to protect the torso of healthcare providers from exposure to viruses.

 To know in detail about Medical Gown Inspection, please download and go through our sample Report.

 Lets Get Started!
 Get your products Inspected today!